Breast Enlargement Surgery Using Your Own Fat – Fat Transfer to Breasts

 Breast enlargement at transfer is a delicate procedure requiring a very skilled surgeon with experience in liposuction and the fat re-injection process.
 Your fat is transferred as a living tissue graft and will continue to survive and thrive in the breast provided local biological conditions are suitable.
 However, if too much under-processed fat is transferred into your tissues, the fat will not survive and uneven lumpiness can occur.

-Artistic skill, experience and judgement are needed to avoid complications and to achieve an outstanding fat transfer result.
+Artistic skill, experience and good judgement are needed to avoid complications and to achieve an outstanding fat transfer result.
 Your personal appearance objectives may also influence whether or not fat transfer methods will get you the specific look you are aiming for when you choose breast enhancement surgery.

 Where can the fat be taken from?